ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create PerkChanged Function

-This function is the listener that will be fired when the player has purchased a resource perk.
+The `PerkChanged` function is the listener that will be fired when the player has purchased a resource perk.
 The `perk` parameter will be the perk the player purchased, which can be used to lookup the perk data from the `PERKS` table.

 ```lua
 local function PerkChanged(buyer, perk)